SSDI and Legal Representation: When to Seek Assistance

 Potential Denial

-Unfortunately, almost 70% of initial claims end up being denied.
+Unfortunately, almost 70% of initial claims end up being denied for Social Security Disability.
 This is the stage of the SSDI process that many people find most intimidating.
 Denials are commonly related to inadequate or insufficient medical information; therefore, it’s important to support your case by accurately and timely providing all necessary paperwork.

 Reconsideration